REAL Services volunteers provide nutrition, self-sufficiency, education, and protection for 30,000 people in Northern Indiana each year.

 Elves for Elders

-Be a 2021 Elf to a senior receiving our services!
+Be an Elf to a senior receiving our services!
 Purchase a $50 VISA or MasterCard and we will connect you to a deserving senior!
 No time to shop?
 We will be happy to accept your donation and get the gift card for you!
 Click below.

 More information: